pet121/atlassian-marketplace-scraper/README.md

 A Python-based service to scrape the Atlassian Marketplace for Server/Data Center apps and versions, download binaries, and provide a web interface for browsing the collected data.

+The stable release line is maintained in the `stable` branch.

 ## Documentation

 - **[ARCHITECTURE.md](ARCHITECTURE.md)** - Detailed technical architecture and component documentation (in Russian)